celewong/GoEuroJavaTest/README.md

 The program makes use of the API of GoEuro to search the information of a CITY and return a csv file. http://api.goeuro.com/api/v2/position/suggest/en/CITY_NAME

-The program is built by using IDE Eclipse
+The program is built by using IDE Eclipse.
 The jar file is in folder /jar

-#Execution method
+#Execution
-java -jar GoEuroJavaTest CITYNAME [csvfilename]
+java -jar GoEuroJavaTest.jar CITYNAME [csvfilename]

 #Parameter
 CITYNAME